-The Corporation again amended the Stock Option Plan to provide for a "rolling" plan as opposed to a "fixed" plan, which was approved at a meeting of the shareholders on August 15th, 2013.
+The Corporation again amended the Stock Option Plan to provide for a "rolling" plan as opposed to a "fixed" plan, which was approved at a meeting of the shareholders on August 15th, 2013 and again on August 14th, 2014.

 The TSX Venture Exchange (the "Exchange") requires that all listed companies with a 10% "rolling" stock option plan, similar to the Stock Option Plan, obtain shareholder approval of the plan upon initial adoption of the "rolling" plan and thereafter on an annual basis.
 Accordingly, the Shareholders will be asked to approve and ratify the Stock Option Plan, as amended.